Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headt{D. Task Decomposition.} Before generating patches, some agents decompose the task into more fine-grained sub-tasks.
-For instance, in MAGIS~\cite{MAGIS}, its manager agent breaks down the issue into file-level tasks and delegates them to a newly-formed development team; similarly, in RepoUnderstander~\cite{RepoUnderstander}, its summary agent summarizes the collected code and issue description, and then outlines the fine-grained steps for issue resolution.
+Before generating patches, some agents decompose the task into more fine-grained sub-tasks.
+For instance, in MAGIS~\cite{MAGIS}, its manager agent breaks down the issue into file-level tasks and delegates them to a newly-formed development team; similarly, in \junweim{LingmaAgent}~\cite{RepoUnderstander}, its summary agent summarizes the collected code and issue description, and then outlines the fine-grained steps for issue resolution.